DidoMarchet/craft-commerce-headless-sdk/README.md

 - **Include Available Payment Gateways in the Cart**: Similar to how shipping methods are returned, having payment gateways listed directly in the cart data would streamline the checkout process and improve integration ease.

-- **Return User-Associated Addresses**: Adding a feature to retrieve addresses associated with a user, similar to the `getInfo` method for session data, would simplify managing user information in headless implementations.
+- **Return User-Associated Addresses**: Adding a feature to retrieve addresses associated with a user, similar to the `actions/users/session-info` method for session data, would simplify managing user information in headless implementations.

-These improvements would make Craft Commerce even more robust and developer-friendly for headless e-commerce use cases.